-They are shameless about achievement orientation
+Sales people are shameless about achievement orientation

 They are aware their actions alone will determine their results and they do what is necessary.
-Their goal orientation instinctively drives them to meet with key decision-makers and very well know that results alone will determine them and their success
+Their goal orientation instinctively drives them to meet with key decision-makers and very well know that results alone will determine them and their success.

-They are shamelessly curious
+Sales people are shamelessly curious

-Most salespeople are just not curious enough about the lives of prospects and customers they encounter.
+Most sales people are just not curious enough about the lives of prospects and customers they encounter.
 Top salespeople are naturally more curious than their lesser performing counterparts and have a childlike curiosity and understanding.
 They have a genuine interest in the lives of their prospects and customers.

 Curiosity demands a lot of questions.
 They aren't worried about being interesting as they are always interested.
-They typically start with “Tell me more about that” and from there they find a way to encourage the other person to share on a deeper level and eventually win a great relation with the prospect.
+They typically start with “Tell me more about that” and from there they find a way to encourage the other person to share on a deeper level and eventually win a great relationship with the prospect.

-They shamelessly hype success stories
+Sales people are shameless hype success stories

 Successful sales people are amazing storytellers and do not hesitate in hyping the success and value they have created for their customers.
 Successful salespeople recognize that price is a factor in every sale, but it is seldom the primary reason someone chooses a particular product or supplier.

-They are shameless control freaks
+Sales people are shameless control freaks

 The worst facet for salespeople to be in is to surrender account control and to be operating at the direction of the customer, or a competitor.
-In opposition, top salespeople take command of the sales cycle process in order to control their own destiny.
+In opposition, top salespeople take command of the sales cycle process to control their destiny.
 They are absolute control freaks; they take their jobs very seriously and are always in the ruling mode.

-They shamelessly ask powerful questions
+Sales people shamelessly ask powerful questions

 In preparation for important meetings, Top sales people write a list of questions to ask.
 They anticipate what the other person's needs or concerns will be, and point their questions around that.
-Many people prepare for an important meeting to talk about their product, by practicing their routine speech about what they're best at.
+Many people prepare for an important meeting to talk about their product, by practising their routine speech about what they're best at.
 A top salesperson will stand out from the rest as they go into the meeting or presentation with a list of questions that delve into what the actual needs are.

-They shamelessly follow up, follow up and follow up
+Sales people shamelessly follow up, follow up and follow up

 The truth is most sales people aren't good about following up.
 Top sales people think “Why to spend time meeting new people and targeting new prospects if you’re not going to work on making yourself and your product unforgettable?”

-These people take the time to follow up in strategic and recurring manner, which makes them instantly ahead of the competition by 90%.
+These people take the time to follow up in a strategic and recurring manner, which makes them instantly ahead of the competition by 90%.

-They are shamelessly thankful
+Sales people are shamelessly thankful

 Top sales people don’t forget anyone that helped them create a new connection.
 They make sure that they sincerely thank them and offer to help them with any connections they may be seeking.
-They understand that it is a huge effort and they make sure they do it as they very well know that routes them to new business in the future.
+They understand that it is a huge effort and they make sure they do it as they very well know that routes them to a new business in the future.
 They make phone calls and schedule regular ‘keep in touch’ breakfast and lunch meetings with people who have helped them.